omega5300/neo-jquery/docs/module/scraping.md

 this module called frontend scraping is a relatively new module that allows us to use web scraping for the client side as we do in the backend.

-use a php file with a request parameter whether to use get or post weighs less than 1KB
+use a vercel with a request parameter whether to use get or post weighs less than 1KB

 scraping module using serverless node backend code.